mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 Templates must conform to [Go's template](https://pkg.go.dev/text/template) style using `{{ }}` as delimiters.
 The following variables are available in the templates:

-- `.Dashboard.Title`: Dashboard title
+- `.Title`: Dashboard title
-- `.Dashboard.VariableValues`: Comma seperated list of dashboard variable values
+- `.VariableValues`: Comma separated list of dashboard variable values
 - `.From`: Dashboard's `from` time
 - `.To`: Dashboard's `to` time
 - `.Date`: Current date time.